davidjfk/016_Superpy/readme_files/README_MANUAL_USER.md

         py super.py show_inventory
     ```

-    - date: 2028-03-27 --> because SYSTEM_DATE is default value.
+    - date: 2028-03-17 --> because SYSTEM_DATE is default value.
-        reason: often you need to know the expired products on SYSTEM_DATE, in other words: the products
+        reason: often you need to know the inventory on SYSTEM_DATE, in other words: the products
-        that have expired up until today.
+        that are in stock today.

    - console output e.g.:
    - <img src="./images_in_readme_files/show_inventory_example_01.JPG" alt="Image Name" width="600" height="660">